-CIP: 520299 FL CIP: 1105202990
+CIP: 520299 FL CIP: 1105202991

 The Bachelor of Applied Science, B.A.S., in Business and Organizational Management program is designed to prepare students to become effective leaders in organizations and society.
-Specializations in Agribusiness Management, Management Information Systems, Health Care Management, and Public Safety Administration will prepare graduates for administrative/managerial positions in agriculture, business, information technology, health services, government, criminal justice, fire services and other organizations.
+Specializations in Agribusiness Management, Management Information Systems, Health Care Management, Public Safety Administration and Logistics and Supply Chain Management will prepare graduates for administrative/managerial positions in agriculture, business, information technology, health services, logistics, government, criminal justice, fire services and other organizations.

 Students accepted for these programs must have completed either an Associate in Arts, Associate in Science or Associate in Applied Science degree in an appropriate field, and have a minimum GPA of 2.0.
 A minimum of 60 credits from the student's associate degree will count toward completion of the program.
 Additional General Education and/or technical specialization courses may be required.
-Students pursuing a degree in the Health Care Management specialization are also required to hold certification or licensure in a health-related discipline prior to admission into the program.
 Students should work closely with their advisor to ensure that all program requirements are met.